Battle of Messkirch

-The Battle of Meßkirch was fought on 4 May 1800 and 5 May 1800 and resulted the victory of French army against the Austrians.
+The Battle of Messkirch (5 May 1800) saw a Republican French army led by Jean Victor Marie Moreau attack a Habsburg Austrian army commanded by Paul Kray.
+At the start of the 1800 campaign in Germany, Moreau's 108,000-strong field army faced Kray's 120,000-man army on opposite sides of the Rhine River.
+By a series of maneuvers, Moreau crossed the Rhine and concentrated superior forces to defeat Kray at the Battles of Stockach and Engen on 3 May.
+After Kray retreated a short distance to the north, the two adversaries met again at Meßkirch.
+After a well-contested fight, Kray withdrew again, conceding victory to the French.

 Overview

 See the Messkirch 1800 Order of Battle for details of the French and Austrian armies in the campaign.

 On 25 April 1800, the French Armée d'Allemagne, under Jean Victor Marie Moreau, crossed the Rhine River at Kehl and Schaffhausen.
 The 1st Demi-Brigade, of the Corps led by Laurent de Gouvion-Saint-Cyr, conquered St. Georgen and entered the Black Forest at Freiburg im Breisgau.
 After conquering Stuhlingen, 25 km south of Donaueschingen, the unit took part in the Battle of Stockach and Engen on 3 May 1800, after which the Austrian retreated to Meßkirch where they enjoyed a more favourable defensive position.

 The French repeatedly assaulted the town on 4 May 1800 and 5 May 1800, both attempts being in vain.
 The 1st Demi-Brigade, despite the Austrian superiority there, was able to conquer Krumbach and the heights surrounding it, which commanded Meßkirch.
 Therefore, the Austrian moved back to Sigmaringen, followed by the French.
 The Battle of Biberach ensued on 9 May 1800.